acpelayo/BootstrapPractice/README.md

-# BootstrapPractice
+# CarsNow

 A web page created to try out bootstrap features.
-This web page was created with a group